SuyashLakhotia/UniversityNotes/CZ 4042 - Neural Networks/J - Restricted Boltzmann Machines.md

 P(\boldsymbol{x}) = \frac{e^{-E(\boldsymbol{x})}}{Z_1}
 $$

-where the normalizing constant $Z$ is called the *partition function* and is given by:
+where the normalizing constant $Z_1$ is called the *partition function* and is given by:

 $$
 Z_1 = \sum_{\boldsymbol{x}} e^{-E(\boldsymbol{x})}